cardinalcss/cardinalcss/base/README.md

 # Variables

-Carindal stores all of its LESS variables in a single file aptly named `variables.less`.
+Cardinal stores all of its LESS variables in a single file aptly named `variables.less`.
 These variables provide some good default settings for any project, but you can easily customize them to suit your needs.

 The recommended way to include Cardinal in your project is by using the [Bower package manager](http://bower.io/).
 In doing so, you will never have to modify Cardinal directly (which makes updating the project as simple as `bower update --save cardinal`).